samanthaming/samanthaming.com/content/tidbits/11-setting-default-parameters.md

 ---
-title: Setting Default Parameters
+title: Setting Default Parameters in JavaScript
-description: 'The old way was to use a ternary operator to assign the default value if it was undefined.
-With ES6, you can set the default value right inside the function parameters...'
+description: The old way was to use a ternary operator to assign the default value if it was undefined.
+With ES6, you can set the default value right inside the function parameters...
-tags: [js]
+tags: [javascript]
 order: 11
 ---